March 4, 2023Review Recipe

 IN THE FRIDGE: Apple pie bites can be stored in the refrigerator for up to three days in an airtight container.
 You can enjoy them cold straight out of the fridge or heat them up in the oven if you prefer.

 IN THE FREEZER: Apple pie bites freeze very well and can be frozen for up to three months.
 Wrap each pie in foil or plastic wrap before placing them into the freezer.
 To defrost, thaw at room temperature before reheating in the oven.

-This mini apple pie bites recipe is made easy by using crescent rolls for the crust.
-We think this is the best way to do it, as it avoids the mess and fuss of making pastry from scratch.
-This recipe is so easy that a child could do it.
-We hope that your family will have fun making (and eating) these scrummy apple pie bites together.
+These little apple pie bites are made easy by using crescent rolls for the crust and stuffed with tasty fresh apples.
+We hope that your family will have fun making (and eating) these scrumptious apple desserts together.